-How does a commercial combined insurance policy work?
+What is a commercial combined insurance policy and how does it work?

 With just one policy to manage, you’ll only pay one premium and have just one renewal date.